fubaritico/date-time-picker/README.md

 Tests are being written for the accessibility features of `DateRangePicker`.

-A mobile version of the components is planned, but not yet implemented.
+A mobile version of the components is planned but not yet implemented.

 ## Issues